Anderlecht Gate: Present day

 The two pavilions remain intact, though they were moved slightly apart following the diverting of the Senne in 1955.
 The river, which has been covered and channelled into tunnels for nearly its entire course through the Brussels metropolitan area since the 19th century, was then redirected along the Small Ring and now flows under the pavilions.
 On the rear façade of the southern pavilion, a bronze plaque commemorates the event.
-This building has housed Brussels' Sewers Museum in its basement since 1988, while the other serves as a sewer workers' room.
+This building has housed the Sewer Museum in its basement since 1988, while the other serves as a sewer workers' room.

 As with other historic gates, Anderlecht Gate remains a popular toponym within Brussels to refer to the point at which the Rue d'Anderlecht/Anderlechtsesteenweg joins the Boulevard du Midi/Zuidlaan and the Boulevard Poincaré/Poincarélaan to become the Chaussée de Mons/Bergensesteenweg, giving its name to the nearby tram stop Porte d'Anderlecht/Anderlechtsepoort (on lines 51 and 82).